 A perfect base mid-way between Alnwick and the golden sands of Alnmouth

-Sitting in the heart of the pretty village of Lesbury with a village pub on the doorstep, this three bedroom property has plenty to offer those seeking a charming, coastal base.
+Sitting in the heart of the pretty village of Lesbury, this three bedroom property has plenty to offer those seeking a charming, coastal base.

 The ground floor benefits from two reception rooms with lovely original features, including characterful inglenook fireplaces, ledge and brace doors, and oak beams.
 This is enhanced by soft natural tones and warm textures in heritage leather and tweed which give the cottage a sophisticated but understated elegance.